 Mr. Garza’s transnational litigation practice is currently focused on leading and coordinating the defense against recognition and enforcement of foreign judgments with significant emphasis in defending actions in Latin America.
 He is also advising on litigation strategy for multinational corporations involved in litigation within Latin America.

-Mr. Garza has played a key role in some significant restructuring cases, including the following representations:
+Mr. Garza has played a key role in some significant restructuring matters and insolvency related litigation cases, including the following representations:

 - He was debtor’s counsel to the “PropCo Debtors” (FCP PropCo, LLC, FCP MezzCo Borrowers I – V, LLC), in the Station Casinos, Inc. chapter 11 cases filed in Reno, Nevada;

-- He was main counsel to the Chapter 7 Trustee in the cases of Commercial Money Center, Inc., and Commercial Servicing Company pending in San Diego, CA, which included (i) resolving a multitude of issues via a forty (40) party settlement that resulted in full payment of trade creditors; and (ii) for purposes of avoidance, recharacterizing a $47 million sale of receivables as a loan and arguing to properly identify collateral under Article 9 of the Uniform Commercial Code before the Ninth Circuit Bankruptcy Appellate Panel in NetBank, FSB v.
+- He was lead counsel to the Chapter 7 Trustee in the cases of Commercial Money Center, Inc., and Commercial Servicing Company pending in San Diego, CA, which included (i) resolving a multitude of issues via a forty (40) party settlement that resulted in full payment of trade creditors; and (ii) for purposes of avoidance, recharacterizing a $47 million sale of receivables as a loan and arguing to properly identify collateral under Article 9 of the Uniform Commercial Code before the Bankruptcy Court in the Southern District of California and the Ninth Circuit Bankruptcy Appellate Panel in NetBank, FSB v.
 Kipperman (In re Commercial Money Center, Inc.);

-- He was main counsel to Crown EMAK, LLC, the holder of preferred stock and co-proponent of a plan of reorganization that was confirmed (June 2011) in the case of EMAK Worldwide, Inc. and EMAK Service Corp;
+- He was lead counsel to Crown EMAK, LLC, the holder of preferred stock and co-proponent of a plan of reorganization that was confirmed in the case of EMAK Worldwide, Inc. and EMAK Service Corp leaving Crown EMAK, LLC as the sole equity holder of the reorganized debtors;

 - He was prepetition and debtor’s counsel to ResMAE Mortgage Corporation in its sale through a plan of reorganization in ResMAE’s chapter 11 case pending in Delaware;